This is My Body

 But we, flesh and blood, feet and lips, can be ambassadors for transcendent Kiss.
 And when this happens we hear a voice somewhere saying "Take, touch, this is my body, given for you."
 It is a holy communion as nourishing and poignant, as touching, as any bread and wine.

 I have a friend who is a Christian minister, and he believes that the ritual of footwashing is the only one Jesus really commanded.
 He thinks Jesus would be surprised to know that we replaced feet and water with bread and wine.
 He thinks every act of worship should include footwashing.
-Maybe even foot kissing.
+This ritual would help us remember that we are bound together in love, one footstep at a time.